 Employee benefits are classified as payables when the timing and amount of the future payment is expected or are classified as provisions when the timing or amount of the future payment is uncertain.
-Employee benefit provisions are further classified as current if they are expected to be settled within 12 months after the end of the period in which the employees render the related service or as non-current if they are not expected to be settled within 12 months after the end of the period in which the employees render the related service.
+Employee benefit provisions are further classified as current if they are expected to be settled within 12 months after the end of the period in which the employees render the related service or as noncurrent if they are not expected to be settled within 12 months after the end of the period in which the employees render the related service or as noncurrent if they are not expected to be settled within 12 months after the end of the period in which the employees render the related service.